Photosynthesis and leaf adaptation: how sun and shade plants respond to lightResource

 This practical was developed for the Scottish Highers and is in the appropriate format, but the protocol can equally well be used for other UK specifications.

-In this interesting practical investigations, students measure the rate of photosynthesis in plants from different habitats (sun and shade), and then consider what this demonstrates about leaf adaptation.
+In this interesting practical investigations, students use leaf discs to measure the rate of photosynthesis in plants from different habitats (sun and shade), and then consider what this demonstrates about leaf adaptation.
 The resources needed are not expensive, and so students can easily carry this out in pairs.

 When leaf discs are immersed in a sodium hydrogen carbonate solution (a source of carbon dioxide) and illuminated, the oxygen produced by photosynthesis causes the leaves to float.
 The time the leaves take to float can thus be used as an indirect measure of the rate of photosynthesis i.e. the more quickly flotation occurs, the faster the rate of photosynthesis.